-The organisation may also share your data with third parties in the context of a transfer of some or all of its services.
+The Council may also share your data with third parties in the context of a transfer of some or all of its services.
 In those circumstances the data will be subject to confidentiality arrangements.

-The organisation will not transfer your data to countries outside the European Economic Area.
+The Council will not transfer your data to countries outside the European Economic Area.

 Your data may be transferred to countries outside the European Economic Area (EEA) for pre-employment checks where this is relevant in processing an application or offer of employment.

-How does the organisation protect data?
+How does Cambridge City Council protect data?

-Where the organisation engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.
+Where the Council engages third parties to process personal data on its behalf, they do so on the basis of written instructions, are under a duty of confidentiality and are obliged to implement appropriate technical and organisational measures to ensure the security of data.

-For how long does the organisation keep data?
+For how long does Cambridge City Council keep data?

 The periods of retention of data are set out in the Corporate Policy – Record Retention and Management.

 As a data subject, you have a number of rights.
 You can:

-- access and obtain a copy of your data on request;
+- access and obtain a copy of your data on request

-- require the organisation to change incorrect or incomplete data;
+- require the Council to change incorrect or incomplete data

-- require the organisation to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;
+- require the Council to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing

-- ask the organisation to stop processing data for a period if data is inaccurate or there is a dispute about whether or not your interests override the organisation's legitimate grounds for processing data.
+- ask the Council to stop processing data for a period if data is inaccurate or there is a dispute about whether your interests override the Council’s legitimate grounds for processing data

-- If you would like to exercise any of these rights, please contact HR by email at firstname.lastname@example.org or telephone 01223 458119 or Jo Brooks, Information Governance Manager & Data Protection Officer, by email at email@example.com or telephone 01480 388850/01954 713318
+- if you would like to exercise any of these rights, please contact Human Resources by email at firstname.lastname@example.org or telephone 01223 458119 or the Information Governance Manager & Data Protection Officer, by email at email@example.com or telephone 01480 388850/01954 713318

-- You can make a subject access request by writing to the data protection officer or by completing the Councils form for making a subject access request.
+- you can make a subject access request by writing to the data protection officer or by completing the Council’s form for making a subject access request

 What if you do not provide personal data?

-You have some obligations under your employment contract to provide the organisation with data.
+You have some obligations under your employment contract to provide Cambridge City Council with data.
 In particular, you are required to report absences from work and may be required to provide information about disciplinary or other matters under the implied duty of good faith.